Bâtie Woods Zoo

 The Bâtie Woods Zoo (Bois-de-la-Bâtie in french) located on a small hill, is a place to relax and walk, including, in addition to its animal park, the largest playground in the city of Geneva and a magnificent oak forest.
 Its name comes from an old 14th century fort, the Bastie-Mellié.
 This is a space reserved for walking since the middle of the 19th century and the donation to the city of the plot that houses it.

-The other zoos in French-speaking Switzerland
+Other zoos in Western Switzerland

 The Bâtie Woods Zoo is similar to the one at the Petit-Château wood zoo in La Chaux-de-Fonds, both of which are intended, in a forest park, to introduce the city’s public to local animals free of charge.